-- Carefully review the academic disciplines in both areas: Humanities and Social Sciences.
+- Carefully review the academic disciplines and their requirements.

 - Research the required courses and electives in each discipline by cross-referencing the course catalog and links to required courses in each discipline.
 Read the course blurbs.
 Are you excited at prospect of studying any of the disciplines?

 - Be clear about discipline-related pre-requisites that may be required; they will be your responsibility to fulfill.
-In addition, you will be required to take ENL 260 as your upper-level W (writing intensive) GenEd course.
+In addition, you will be required to take ENL 260 as your upper-level Intermediate Writing University Studies (US) course.

 - Imagine yourself taking the required and elective courses – in your mind’s eye, are you enjoying building knowledge in them?

 - Remember that different academic disciplines carry different methods of research and thought.
 Can you determine whether any “think” in a way that’s comfortable for you?